justin-calleja/Gut-wiki/Printing-and-Logging.md

-##  <a name="watch"> Watching tests as they execute
-When running longer tests it can appear as though the program or Gut has hung.
-To address this and see the tests as they execute, a short yield was added between tests.
-To enable this feature call `set_yield_between_tests(true)` before running your tests or use the "Yield Between Tests" in the Editor.

 ##  <a name="output_detail"> Output Detail
 The level of detail that is printed to the screen can be changed using the slider on the dialog or by calling `set_log_level` with one of the following constants defined in Gut